Santa Cruz De La Palma Canary Islands, Spain Travel Guide

 Ideal for longer durations.

-Offer a home-like environment with full kitchen facilities.
+Offer a home-a setting like with full kitchen facilities.

 Look for properties with well-equipped kitchens to prepare meals.